rjhansen42/photon-monte-carlo/MCMCproject/README.md

 This project simulates photon transport through a medium using a Monte Carlo method, taking into account **scattering** and **absorption** based on specified optical properties.
 The simulation uses a Henyey-Greenstein scattering phase function to determine scattering angles and outputs distributions of photons arriving at a virtual camera.

-I do research as part of the CamSim group with Carsten Rott, and much of my working involves running simulatiosn of this sort on super computers.
-Of course the simulation code used in IceCube's CamSim group are much more nuanced and complicated, I recreated it using the same henyey scattering function and I am very pleased with the result.
-I have gained a much better understanding of how Monte Carlo sampling works and is used, as well as how photons are simulated.
-Additionally, my resulting graphs are very simialr to the ones made using the official PPC code from IceCube.

 ## Features

 - Models both **scattering** and **absorption** events probabilistically.